 The barm brack had it’s pros and cons – it was cake mid-week, which was always welcome in our house.
 But if you got the stick it meant that you would marry someone who would beat you.
 Or the pea… The pea promised infinite poverty.
 I mean, you could get the ring which meant that matrimony was imminent – something to be prized even aged nine – but my sister Linda always (and I mean ALWAYS) got the ring, so basically it was just a slice of misery and disappointment with lots of fruit.
 But then anything different was welcome on a dark, grim evening in the 1980s…

 Then, trick or treating was only just getting a foot-hold in Ireland – inspired by American film and TV shows where kids seemed to gather tonnes of sugary loot from large appropriately-spooky mansions.
 Our version was different.
 We only had five other houses on our small country road and most of our neighbours were quite elderly so they saw our trick or treating escapades as an opportunity to see how much we’d grown and how cute the small ones looked all dressed up.
 I think they may have thought trick or treating to be a version of what the Wren boys do at Christmas because they always asked for a bar of a song.
-And even if we mustered the confidence to sing a verse of something, they’d reward us with the dreaded monkey nuts or maybe oranges or apples or – a step up for us – coinage.
-Ever try splitting a one pound coin six ways?
+And even if we mustered the confidence to sing a verse of something, they’d reward us with the dreaded monkey nuts or maybe oranges or apples or – a step up for us – cash.
+Ever try splitting a pound note six ways?

 We always felt our take-home-haul might have improved if our costumes had been up to scratch.
 Masks were everything.
 You would probably get a mask at Halloween, and apart from that, you had few dress-up choices.
 There was ‘Jack O’Lantern’ which was wearing your Dad’s clothes with coal / appropriate mask on your face or there was wearing a black plastic bag with coal / appropriate mask on your face.
 I had once played a Snowman in a school concert for which I had a broom purchased for me so I always had a bit of an advantage on the witch front, but not much.
 There was also the ‘Mummy’ option, but our mother was too environmentally-conscientious to allow us to lash on the toilet roll required.
 And, in any case, it never lasted the Irish weather and so was never really worth the effort.